nmstoker/lockebot/README.md

 ### Regular Bot Use

 * Navigate to the Lockebot folder
 * Activate the virtual environment (*as per the name you chose when you installed Lockebot*)
 	* `source venv/bin/activate`
 * `python roybot.py` (*or python basebot.py if you want to start from the simpler basebot*)
 * Enter questions and see how it responds :tada:

+See command-line parameters below for more options with running.

-See the commands section below, but an important one you will need is 'q' to quit!
+See the commands section below, but a helpful one is 'q' to quit! (or use <kbd>Ctrl-C</kbd>)

 **NB:** If you've been re-training the Rasa model, you will first want to ensure you've updated the details in METADATA_LOCATION

-### Commands
+### Command-line parameters

+**NB:** Not yet implemented for basebot.py

+`python roybot.py --help` - Lists parameter details

+`--channel` - The input channel (screen / letschat).
+Default is screen.

+`--config` - The location of the config file.
+             E.g `--config ~/path-to-other-config/config_roybot.ini`
+             Useful to quickly switch between environments (eg test and live)

+`--loglvl` - The level at which logging is done (DEBUG / INFO / WARN).
+             Not case sensitive.
+Default level is WARN.

+### User commands (for local input only, ie 'screen')

 There are a handful of simple command shortcuts that trigger actions / toggle useful features.
 To use them, simply type the associated letter into the bot as if it were regular input.
+To avoid remote users causing havoc, these only work for local input (ie 'screen').

 `q` - **Quit:** this quits the bot (as you would expect!)
 You can also use <kbd>Ctrl-C</kbd> to quit.